crodriguezvega/express-marko-lasso-sample/README.md

 node app.js
 ```

-and then go to localhost:8080/page1 or localhost:8080/page2
+And then go to localhost:8080/page1 or localhost:8080/page2